What data on myself I collect and why?

 promnesia is a browser extension I'm working on to escape silos by unifying annotations and browsing history from different data sources.

-I've been using it for more than a year now and working on final touches to make it possible to be used by other people.
+I've been using it for more than a year now and working on final touches to properly release it for other people.